nadeemlab/SPT/notes/modularization_plan.md

 10. [DONE] Remove explicit inclusion of schema artifacts, retreive from external package instead.
 11. [DONE] Convert setup.py to pyproject.toml directives/items, reflecting the new structure.
 12. [DONE] Learn how to do recursive make.
-13. Split off separate Makefiles in each module from the current Makefile, for things pertaining to that module.
+13. [STARTED] Split off separate Makefiles in each module from the current Makefile, for things pertaining to that module.
 14. Change tests to call correct scripts.
+15. Add utility commands e.g. for status, depending on the submodule.
+16. Add actual unit tests and deprecate outdated tests.
-15. Assess library dependency versions for a sharper version indicator, with less than / greater than.
+17. Assess library dependency versions for a sharper version indicator, with less than / greater than.

 * [POSTPONE] In control module, add script to configure docker container with given repository/tag etc., to replace the bash scripts currently tailored to the api server.

+## Makefile updating task

+Desired user-level make targets:
+- make release-package
+- make build-and-push-docker-containers, possibly with an argument that specifies a tier, dev/test/prod etc.
+- make test
+- make clean

+Notes
+- Deprecate all the autoversioning stuff.
+Let this be manually bumped.
+If it helps, add commit hash to some package metadata for the purpose of tracking exact versions when necessary.
+Why not.
+- Deprecate any git interaction.
+Let this be manual.
+- Split off "view site" i.e. dashboard into new repository.